Nebukam/mkfont/docs/guides/assets-prep.md

 # Glyph Boundaries

-One of the pillar of MkFont when it comes to [Glyph Transformations](/docs/views/foldout-transforms) is its reliance on user-defined glyph boundaries prior to their use inside MkFont.
+One of the pillar of MkFont when it comes to [Glyph Transformations]({{ '/docs/views/foldout-transforms' | relative_url }}) is its reliance on user-defined glyph boundaries prior to their use inside MkFont.
 Basically you operate transformations based on something that doesn't have to be the glyph shape.
 There are only two ways I can know about the relation of your path to the typographic space :
 1. The SVG `viewBox`
 2. A custom path that will be used as a reference

 Now you don't need to bother too much about the technicalities : the viewBox is usually automatically set by your editing software on import. i.e, in the case of Adobe Illustrator, artboards are the `viewBox`.
-The one case where there isn't a `viewBox` is when you {% include shortcut.html keys="Ctrl C" %} in illustrator, and {% include shortcut.html keys="Ctrl V" %} in MkFont : the vector information is added to the clipboard without any `viewBox` : instead, it fits tight with your selection within Illustrator.
+The one case where there isn't a `viewBox` is when you {% include shortcut keys="Ctrl C" %} in illustrator, and {% include shortcut keys="Ctrl V" %} in MkFont : the vector information is added to the clipboard without any `viewBox` : instead, it fits tight with your selection within Illustrator.
 While not a deal breaker, this will limit your ability to really take advantage of MkFont.

 >**the bottom edge of the SVG viewBox (if it exists) represents the baseline of the (font) glyph, while the top edge is the height of the character within the font.**.
 >This doesn't have to be true, but most of the scale & fit options rely on some consistent logic in the way you author your SVGs.